OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/03-Review_Webserver_Metafiles_for_Information_Leakage.md

 ## How to Test

 > Any of the actions performed below with `wget` could also be done with `curl`.
-Many Dynamic Application Security Testing (DAST) tools such as ZAP and Burp Suite include functionality for checking or parsing these resources as part of their spider/crawler operations..
+Many Dynamic Application Security Testing (DAST) tools such as ZAP and Burp Suite include checks or parsing for these resources as part of their spider/crawler functionality.
 They can also be identified using various [Google Dorks](https://en.wikipedia.org/wiki/Google_hacking) or leveraging advanced search features such as `inurl:`.

 ### Robots